matiaspakua/tech.notes.io/pages/development/on_java_notes.md

 ### the Java Virtual Machine

-One of the importan responsabilities of the JVM is "dinamic binding".
-At runtime, a java program can include new objects that were's even known to the original programmer, so the JVM have to allow a centain amount of flexibility.
+One of the important responsibilities of the JVM is "dynamic binding".
+At runtime, a java program can include new objects that were's even known to the original programmer, so the JVM have to allow a certain amount of flexibility.

-Another importan task of the JVM is avoid datatype violation and prevent access violation to memory, methods or classes.
+Another important task of the JVM is avoid datatype violation and prevent access violation to memory, methods or classes.

 There are some consideration about the size of a variable and what happens when you try to put a large value into a small variable: you get a "Spillage".